DeKalb teacher accused of murdering 2 kids a member of Crips gang, documents say

 Fegan denied the allegations.

-The Clayton County Sheriff's Office Fugitive Task Force arrested White on Friday.
-White works as a teacher at Toney Elementary School in DeKalb County.
+The Clayton County Sheriff's Office Fugitive Task Force arrested White on Friday at the school where he works.

 "He feels for the family but he knows he’s innocent and didn’t have anything to do with this," Fegan said.

-Winne spoke one-on-one with Clayton County Police Chief Kevin Roberts on Wednesday.
+Winne spoke one-on-one with Clayton County Police Chief Kevin Roberts on Wednesday about the arrest.

 "(I'm) just filled with disappointment.
 Teachers, much like police, are public trusted servants and we are the foundation for the future of many youths," he said.